Bellinger homers in 9th as Dodgers defeat Rockies 4-3

-LOS ANGELES (AP) — Cody Bellinger’s home run leading off the ninth inning gave the Los Angeles Dodgers a 4-3 win over the slumping Colorado Rockies on Saturday night.
+LOS ANGELES (AP) — Cody Bellinger didn’t know until first base umpire Bill Miller signaled home run that he had given the surging Los Angeles Dodgers a 4-3 victory over the slumping Colorado Rockies on Saturday night.

+After rounding third base to fake crowd noise, seeing cutouts in the Dodger Stadium stands and not being mobbed by teammates at home plate, he admitted it was a satisfying win albeit bizarre at the same time.

+“The crowd noise was good but the celebration was strange with everyone jumping with their hands in the air.
+It felt like a (Nintendo) Wii sports game,” Bellinger said.

-Bellinger drove a slider from Daniel Bard (1-2) just over the glove of Rockies right fielder Sam Hilliard for his seventh home run of the season and the second walk-off shot of his career.
-Chris Taylor also homered for the Dodgers, who have won 12 of 14 games this season when hitting at least two home runs.
+The reigning NL MVP drove a slider from Daniel Bard (1-2) just over the glove of Rockies right fielder Sam Hilliard for his seventh home run of the season and the second walk-off shot of his career.
+Bellinger said he lost track of the ball and manager Dave Roberts said it was weird to judge because the line drive had plenty of top spin.

+After everyone was sure it went over the fence, though, Roberts’ first instinct was to yell to his players to properly social distance during the celebration at home plate.

 Kenley Jansen (1-0) got the win after coming on to get the last out of the ninth inning.